 In 1984 Grand Master Ly won the gold medal in sparring and the silver medal in hand forms at the Ontario Open Martial Arts Tournament Championships, organized by Ontario Goushin Suzuki Karate Club.

-Since 1998, under Grand Master Ly’s instruction, and all the Masters of our schools, students of the Shaolin Kung Fu Centre have won many medals and trophies in various local and international tournaments, such as the 1998 2nd Pan American Traditional Kung Fu Championships, the 2001 Canadian Wushu Kung Fu Challenge, 2010 New Look World Kobudo Tournament, 2012 to 2015 U.S. International Kuo Shu Championship Tournament, and 2013 World Traditional Chinese Martial Arts Competition organized by NTDTV.
+Since 1998, under Grand Master Ly’s instruction, and all the Masters of our schools, students of the Shaolin Kung Fu Centre have won many medals and trophies in various local and international martial art tournaments, such as the 1998 2nd Pan American Traditional Kung Fu Championships, the 2001 Canadian Wushu Kung Fu Challenge, 2010 New Look World Kobudo Tournament, 2012 to 2018 U.S. International Kuo Shu Championship Tournament, and 2013 World Traditional Chinese Martial Arts Competition organized by NTDTV.

 In 2001 Grand Master Ly was honoured with the official stamp from his older kung fu brother Grand Master Lam Van Ky at the school’s main branch in Vietnam.
 This stamp, a symbol representing the entire tiger style system of Hainan Island, is used for certifying Instructors and Masters who pass the grading set out by Grand Master Ly.